Ralph George Hawtrey: Contributions

-Consumers’ outlays includes investment (the result of saving), since investment is spent on fixed capital.
-The difference between outlays are then consumers’ balances and income, thus only consist of accumulated cash balances (including money in bank accounts).
+Consumers’ outlays include investment (the result of saving), since investment is spent on fixed capital.
+The difference between outlays is then consumers’ balances and income, thus only consisting of accumulated cash balances (including money in bank accounts).
 In addition, a similar demand exists, for money balances by traders related to their turnover.
 Both consumers’ and traders’ balances may be held by individual agents – Hawtrey notes that the true traders' income is the profits of the business and that this consumers’ income included this.

 The ‘unspent margin’, or total money balances, is made of the consumers’ and traders’ balances taken together.
 From this, he derives a form of the quantity theory.
-Hawtrey argues that traders’ balances are relatively stable, and thusthe supply of money (in a wide sense taken to include credit) and consumers’ income and outlay are concerned with the operational relationships.
+Hawtrey argues that traders’ balances are relatively stable, and thus the supply of money (in a wide sense taken to include credit) and consumers’ income and outlay are concerned with the operational relationships.
 Compared to the Cambridge income-based approach, his places greater emphasis on the demand for nominal balances rather than real balances.
 Keynes used a similar balances approach to the quantity theory, after 1925, leading up to the Treatise on Money (1930), in which he distinguishes first between investment and cash deposits and later between income, business and savings deposits.

 Hawtrey analysed the demand for money in terms of motives.
 He identifies a transaction demand, a precautionary demand, and a residual demand which reflects a gradual accumulation of savings balances.
-He thinks agents as saving gradually but investing only larger sums periodically.
-In the meantime these short-hoards act as a buffer stock.
-The interest forgone is the main costs of holding money balances, and thus he points to a balancing process between costs and advantages in determining desired balances.
+He thinks of agents as saving gradually but investing only larger sums periodically.
+In the meantime, these short-hoards act as a buffer stock.
+The interest forgone is the main cost of holding money balances, and thus he points to a balancing process between costs and advantages in determining desired balances.
 The introduction of a banking system into the model allows agents to substitute borrowing power for money balances (Hawtrey, 1919, pp. 36–7).

 A concept of effective demand is also introduced by Hawtrey.